rjasi/python-cheatsheet/README.md

 # Notes

-There a probably mistakes and typos in the code but rest assured all examples will run, except for the ones that intentionally throw exceptions
+There are probably mistakes and typos in the code but all examples will run, except for the ones that intentionally throw exceptions

 # TODO